shurick81/sp-devops-starter/CI/README.md

 * Software
   * Vagrant
   * Packer
-  * Oracle VirtualBox or Hyper-V
+  * Oracle VirtualBox or Hyper-V or VM-Ware
 * ~ 30 mins to run tests

 # Usage